In this post, you will learn about the importance of lower back strength and 3 simple lower back strengthening exercises for seniors.

 - Assume exercise and activity as soon as the pain allows you to move

-While these step seem simple enough, it’s easier said than done.
-Learning the proper bio mechanics for lifting things and remembering to use them every time can be a bit challenging at older age.
+While these steps might seem simple enough, it’s easier said than done.
+Learning the proper biomechanics for lifting things and remembering to use them every time can be a bit challenging at an older age.

 1. Romanian deadlift (hip hinge)

-For learning to activate your hips through the hip hinge movement patter, there is no better movement than Romanian deadlift (RDL for short).
-In the RDL you will be holding a weight – usually a barbell but a kettlebell or a dumbbell can be used as well – in your hands while standing up.
+For learning to activate your hips through the hip hinge movement pattern, there is no better movement than Romanian deadlift (RDL for short).
+In the RDL you will be holding a weight – usually, a barbell but a kettlebell or a dumbbell can be used as well – in your hands while standing up.

 The movement starts simply by moving your hips back.
 You will then keep pushing your butt back and only bent your knees very slightly to maintain a vertical shin angle.